top of page

 2) Integration success is decided before the deal is signed

-Post-merger integration rarely fails because of strategy.
+Post-merger integration rarely collapses because of strategy.

 It fails because: